CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 ## Approach to using LLMs
 The recipe focuses on Time-To-Value - and minimization of human effort - to find the most inappropriate assigned CWEs ASAP.

-* A more complete and costly approach would be to submit all CVE Descriptions to all 3 LLMs.
+* All CVE Descriptions and assigned CWEs were sent to all 3 LLMs.

 ### Don't Train A Model On Bad Data!
 It is possible to train a Language Model as a Classifier to assign CWEs to a CVE - and there are several research papers that took that approach (with limited success).